 ARC/HIS 367 Cr.3

 This course is a survey of the history, archaeology, culture, and civilization of ancient Egypt from the prehistoric periods, the Pharaonic periods, as well as the Greaco-Roman periods (to the advent of Christianity).
 Special attention will be given to reading historical texts in translation.
-We will also explore various aspects of Egyption religion, and the treatment of woman and non-Egyption ethnic groups.
+We will also explore various aspects of Egyptian religion, and the treatment of woman and non-Egyptian ethnic groups.
 (Cross-listed with ARC/HIS; may only earn credit in one department.)
 Offered Occasionally.

 ARC/HIS 368 Cr.3